Yozey/human-motion-prediction/README.md

 ### Acknowledgments

-The pre-processed human 3.6m dataset and some of our evaluation code was ported/adapted from [SRNN](https://github.com/asheshjain399/RNNexp/tree/srnn/structural_rnn) by [@asheshjain399](https://github.com/asheshjain399).
+The pre-processed human 3.6m dataset and some of our evaluation code (specially under `src/data_utils.py`) was ported/adapted from [SRNN](https://github.com/asheshjain399/RNNexp/tree/srnn/structural_rnn) by [@asheshjain399](https://github.com/asheshjain399).

 ### Licence
 MIT